levinemi/Capstone_Final/M_Levine_Final_YELP_ReadMe.txt

 Rfiles:
 1) Yelp Project v6.Rmd - RMarkdown file with code as of July 27, 2020
-2) Yelp Project-v4.Rmd - Word document with code as of July 7, 2020
+2) M Levine - Final Report - RMarkdown Output.docx - RMarkdown Output as of July 27, 2020

 Data Files required for the project:
 1) business.RData --> R file of all the YELP businesses